aniqatc/playground/docs/main/backendServer.md

 **Here are some key points**:

-- `dotenv` package is used to load environmental variables from the hidden `.env` file which holds sensitive information like the database URI and password
+- `dotenv` package is used to load environmental variables from the hidden `.env` file which holds sensitive information like API keys, and database URI and password
-- Mongoose is used to seamlessly connect to the relevant MongoDB database and upon successful connection, the database name is printed to the console
+- Mongoose is used to connect to the relevant MongoDB database and upon successful connection, the database name is printed to the console
 - The server is started using `app.listen` with the relevant port information and certain details are logged to the console (e.g. connection is sucessful and the environment mode based on the `NODE_ENV` variable which is set using npm scripts)

 **Middleware configurations**